All you need is a slight edge

 You might be able to sell a candy bar with very short copy.
 But you could never make a case for buying a Cessna Citation in a handful of words.

 Our experience confirms what Ogilvy says.
-We tested copy that was easily ten times longer than the control, and it won.
+We tested copy that was several times longer than the control, and it won.
 That does not mean long copy always wins; it means copy should be long enough to deliver the detail and persuasion necessary to do the job.
 If the message is complex, don’t shy away from testing long copy.

 Slight Edge #4: Make the next step easy